How to find a good location for your business

 • If selling furniture to families, consider areas near new home developments or well-established neighborhoods.

-There are no clear-cut guidelines, since every entrepreneur must weigh whatever business location factors are specific to his or her needs.
-The goal is to choose a spot that reflects the preferences of your target market.
+Since there are no clear-cut guidelines, every entrepreneur must develop a business location strategy specific to what they understand about their customers’ needs.
+The goal here is to choose a spot that reflects the preferences of your target market.

 4. Foot traffic and walk-ins

-For professional services such as financial planners and repair shops, their customers typically arrive with a purpose that requires scheduling an appointment.
-It may not make sense to focus as heavily on foot traffic.
-Instead, look for a location where your business will be noticed and can easily be accessed (with parking or nearby public transport).
+On the other hand, for professional services like financial planners and repair shops whose customers typically schedule an appointment for a specific service, it may not make sense for the business location strategy to focus as heavily on foot traffic.
+Instead, look for a location with visibility and easy access to parking or public transport.

 Typically, being the only game in town is ideal.
 Many businesses will choose locations far from their closest competitors to help minimize the loss of sales.